artemxgod/11-go-projects/crud-api/README.md

     - `POST /movies` creates new movie.
 Movie data should be passed in json format with the request.
     Respond with new data in json or error.
     - `PUT /movies/{id}` changes matching with id movie's data.
 Respond with updated data in json or error
-    - `DELETE /movies/{id}` delete matching with id movie.
+    - `DELETE /movies/{id}` deletes matching with id movie.
 Respond with the list of remaining movies in json or error